deadlykam/CodeOptPro_Godot/README.md

   timer.reset_timer() # Resetting the timer at start

 func _physics_process(delta) -> void:
-  if !timer.is_timer_done:
+  if !timer.is_timer_done: # Checking if timer is NOT done only then will update the timer
     timer.update_timer(delta) # If only delta is passed then the countdown will be every 1 second.
 Any value else will be multiple of it.
 ```
 I will briefly explain what each of the method does int **timer_countdown.gd**:
 1. **void set_time(float)** - This method sets a new time second for the timer and overrides the provided time in the export.
 2. **bool is_timer_done()** - This method checks if the timer is done counting down.
-3. **float normalized()** - This method gets the normalized value of the timer which is with the range 0.0 to 1.0.
+3. **float normalized()** - This method gets the normalized value of the timer which is within the range of 0.0 to 1.0.
 4. **float get_current_time_seconds()** - This method gets the current countdown time of the timer.
 5. **void reset_timer()** - This method resets the timer for countdown.
 6. **void stop_timer()** - This method stops the timer countdown.